August 15, 1997 Proposal for an Okanagan Valley Community Chaplaincy

-Never the less, it is an absolute miracle that from a dream given to a common carpenter working from his home, over the last 13 years 188 volunteers supported by 900 donors have recorded contact with almost 3400 clients.
+Never the less, it is an absolute miracle that from a dream given to a common carpenter working from his home, since 1998, 188 volunteers supported by 900 donors have recorded contact with almost 3400 clients.
 Every month now 3 full time staff and 45 volunteers are having contact with at least 170 clients on both sides of the bars, and we now work out of a lovely ¾ million dollar building in Kelowna which is almost paid for.
 When we started 2/3 of our contacts took place behind prison walls and 1/3 in the community.
 Today as we grow more aligned with our aftercare mandate, the ratio is pretty much reversed with 1/3 now taking place behind bars and 2/3 in the community.
 The truth is that shift has not all been by design, but has in large part been forced on us by God using a prison warden strongly opposed to our cause.
 He, like I once was, is a backslidden Christian and we ask you to join us in praying that he too would be drawn back to God.
 In spite of seemingly endless difficulties and opposition, at each step in the journey we have enjoyed Divine provision of joy, peace, strength, finances, protection and help – as more and more of His people join the movement.

 3) The best use of life is to spend it on something that outlasts it.